Hottest Outdoor Living Design Trends for this summer

 Integrate and Blend

 The addition of new external structures around the home will be applied more thoughtfully, designed to blend with the house, and not just added as afterthoughts or obvious add-ons to the property.
-Homeowners will want their garages, carports, patios, fences, sheds, etc. to blend naturally as well as fashionably with their existing house and garden landscape, and also the streetscape, creating a more integrated look.
+Homeowners will want their garages, carports, patios, fences, sheds, etc. to blend naturally and fashionably with their existing house and garden landscape, and the streetscape, creating a more integrated look.

 Outdoor Living Design Features